lino-framework/book/docs/dev/newbies/index.rst

 Newbies corner
 ==============

-Here is a list of things you should know as a :term:`Lino developer`.
+Here is a list of things you should know as a :term:`application developer`.
 These basic skills are not part of this book, but we try to help you with getting started by providing useful pointers.